Mastoid Bone: Why This Area Behind the Ear Deserves More Attention Than It Gets

 How Mastoid Conditions Are Diagnosed

-Diagnosis usually begins with a physical exam.
-The area behind the ear is checked for tenderness, warmth, and swelling.
+Diagnosis usually begins with an exam.
+The area behind the ear is checked for tenderness, warmth and swelling.
 The ear canal and eardrum are examined carefully.

 These tests help determine whether treatment can remain conservative or needs to be escalated.